PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 ## System Template

 - For the activity task feature, the system must have some templates to create bulk tasks for the activity.
-For e.g. `Capital call` type have one template, `Intial Capital Call` type will have one template and `Stock Distribution` type distribution will have one tempalte, So we have given this feature to handle it.
+For e.g. `Capital call` type will have one template, `Intial Capital Call` type will have one template, `Cash Distribution` type distribution will have one template and `Stock Distribution` type distribution will have one tempalte, So we have given this feature to handle it.
+- Sometimes, Clarius team need to add funding account from the external account.
+In this case, he/she can used `Externally Paid` template.
 - System marks those template as `System Template`.
 So Clarius users can only edit it, but can not delete it.
 - By doing this, Clarius team will have full control.
 They just need to edit the template and the system will pick those updates for the next activity tasks.
 - Sometimes, clarius team want to create a task which is exactly same as Activity tasks.
 So user will be able to create it manually using these system template.